peterkuma/ccbrowse/README.md

 Configuration options:

     driver  "filesystem"
     src     filesystem path relative to the repository directory

 ### SQLite storage

-Objects are stored as rows in a SQLite database table.
+This storage applies to tiles.
+Objects are stored as rows in a SQLite database.

-Example:
+Example configuration:

     {
         "driver": "sqlite",